 What Are the Causes of Nipple Discharge?

-Nipple discharge is also associated with breast infections (mastitis).
-Depending upon the infection, discharge from the nipple is usually benign.
-You can read our blog on breast infections to learn more about possible symptoms and treatments.
-If you are experiencing discharge from a single duct, we advise you to seek a medical consultation to determine the cause, particularly if the discharge is frequent (multiple times a week) or is blood coloured or is associated with a breast lump.
+Nipple discharge can also be a sign of breast infection.
+If you are experiencing discharge from a single duct, we advise you to book a medical consultation with the team here at Suffolk Breast Practice in order for us to help determine the cause.
+You should get your breasts checked out more urgently if the discharge is happening multiple times per week, is bloody in colour, or is associated with a breast lump.
 Noncancerous lumps and tumours can also cause nipple discharge, as can physical trauma to the breast or side effects from certain medications.

-Firstly, conduct a self-examination of your breasts and nipples, taking note of any changes or abnormalities.
-It is important to record the frequency of the discharge, as well as the colour.
-Note if there is any blood visible in the discharge; nipple discharge that contains blood can sometimes be a sign of a serious underlying condition or disease, such as cancer.
-However, the absence of blood does not automatically mean the discharge is not related to a malignancy.
+It is important to conduct regular self-examinations of your breasts and nipples in order to identify any changes or abnormalities.
+The same goes for when you are experiencing nipple discharge and it is also equally important to record the frequency of the discharge and the colour.
+Note if there is any blood visible in the discharge because this is typically associated with a serious underlying breast condition or disease, such as cancer.
+However, the absence of blood does not automatically mean the discharge is not related to any severe medical conditions.

 Treatment of Nipple discharge

 At Suffolk Breast Practice, we understand how concerning it can be to discover any abnormalities in your breast.
 If you experience any of the above symptoms, please do not hesitate to get in touch with the team at Suffolk Breast Practice.
 We offer an empathetic service, sensitive to your needs as our patient, and we pride ourselves on offering industry-leading support from start to finish.
 We seek to provide an ethical and non-judgemental service to ensure you receive the best care and advice possible for your nipple discharge in Ipswich, Suffolk.